 The dynamic of the Internet of Things shows us the daily progress of digitalization.
 More and more devices are connected to the Internet, providing users comfort and efficiency.
-The market is constantly filled with new devices and the variety of functions attracts many users.
-Today, there is already a huge network of data, servers and connected intelligent devices – which, however, represents a new and above all enormous target for cyber criminals due to the unconsidered security vulnerabilities of smart devices.
+The market is perpetually filled with new devices and the variety of functions attracts many users.
+Today, there is already a huge network of data, servers and connected intelligent devices – which represents a new, enormous target for cybercriminals thanks to the unaddressed security vulnerabilities of smart devices.

-The malware Mirai took advantage of this weakness: In October 2016, the botnet virus became widely known for the first time due to the largest DDoS attack ever launched, targeting the DNS provider “Dyn”.
-As a result, the websites and services of many international companies, including Amazon, Netflix and Spotify, were unavailable for a long time.
+The malware Mirai took advantage of this weakness: In October 2016, this botnet virus became widely known for the first time thanks to the largest DDoS attack ever launched, which targeted the DNS provider “Dyn.”
+As a result, the websites and services of many international companies, including Amazon, Netflix and Spotify were unavailable for a long time.
 For businesses, this can mean a loss of millions.
-What exactly is the story behind the malware that exploits the weaknesses of technological progress?
+What exactly is the story behind this malware that exploits the weaknesses created by technological progress?

 The origin of the Mega Botnet

-2016 wasn’t the first time such an IoT botnet “hit” the market: according to independent security journalist Brian Krebs from krebsonsecurity.com, there have been Mirai-like predecessors since 2014, known as Bashlite, Gafgytm, QBot, Remaiten and Torlus.
-The Botcode of Mirai was created from the improved codes of its forerunners, compiled by several developers.
-It was finalized by a group of hackers who joined forces in 2014 and started DDoS attacks on competing Minecraft servers under the pseudonym “lelddos”, using the Mirai Botnet to slow them down or take them off the Internet, which cost their operators a lot of money.
+2016 wasn’t the first time such an IoT botnet “hit” the market.
+According to independent security journalist Brian Krebs from krebsonsecurity.com, Mirai-like predecessors known as Bashlite, Gafgytm, QBot, Remaiten and Torlus have existed since 2014.
+The Botcode of Mirai was created from the improved codes of its forerunners and compiled by several developers.
+It was finalized by a group of hackers who joined forces in 2014 and started DDoS attacks on competing Minecraft servers.
+The group went by the pseudonym “lelddos,” using the Mirai Botnet to slow the servers or take them off the Internet, which cost their operators a lot of money.

-Mirai has been designed to eliminate malware from already infected IoT devices and eventually takes it over itself.
-Affected devices, again, looked for other vulnerable devices to take over.
-Due to the growing number of IoT products controlled by Mirai, the botnet became more extensive and hackers attempted larger targets.
+Mirai has been designed to eliminate malware from already-infected IoT devices and eventually take it over itself.
+Affected devices, then look for other vulnerable devices to take over.
+Due to the growing number of IoT products controlled by Mirai, the botnet became more extensive, and hackers attempted larger targets.
 In September 2016, the French hosting company OVH suffered a DDoS attack with a total capacity of up to 1.5 terabits per second.

-On the 5th of December 2017, the hackers pleaded guilty in court in Alaska for developing the malware and merging it into a botnet to harm companies and “other targets”.
-According to the court documents, the cybercriminal group also planned to earn money with its own DDoS-as-a-Service offer and racketeering.
-To avoid a prison sentence, the 21- and 22-year-olds agreed to assist the FBI in solving complex cybercrime investigations.
-Nevertheless, the sentence included a five-year suspended sentence, 2,500 hours of community service, and $127,000 in refunds.
-Even though, the criminal malware developers are now kept in check, the malware code still exists and can be reused, converted and improved by other hackers.
+On December 5th, 2017, the hackers pleaded guilty in an Alaskan court to developing the malware and merging it into a botnet to harm companies and “other targets.”
+According to court documents, the cybercriminal group also planned to earn money with its own DDoS-as-a-Service offer and racketeering.
+To avoid a prison sentence, the 21- and 22-year-old hackers agreed to assist the FBI in solving complex cybercrime investigations.
+Nevertheless, the penalty included a 5-year suspended sentence, 2500 hours of community service and $127,000 in refunds.
+Although these criminal malware developers are now kept in check, the malware code still exists and can be reused, converted and improved by other hackers.

 The Return of Mirai

-Companies are advised to change the credentials of the implemented IoT devices and to consider the security of these devices in their IT security strategy as well.
+Companies are advised to change the credentials of their implemented IoT devices and to consider the security of these devices in their IT security strategy as well.

-This development shows the uncertainty IoT devices face in the digitized world – the security factor is essential for businesses and users.
-A study by the Berkeley School of Information and the Center for Long-Term Cybersecurity (CLTC) identified the total cost for consumers caused by a hack of a smart device and additional power consumption when that device is involved in a cyberattack: For example, the combined costs of the attack on Dyn in October 2016 amounted to around 115,000 dollars for IoT users.
-In a worst-case scenario, the calculator results in a sum of about 68 million dollars, about 100 dollars per user, for a DDoS attack involving 600,000 IoT devices.
+This development shows the uncertainty IoT devices face in the digitized world – and underscores the need to ensure their security for businesses and users.
+A study by the Berkeley School of Information and the Center for Long-Term Cybersecurity (CLTC) identified the total cost for consumers related to a hack of a smart device and the additional power consumption when that device is involved in a cyberattack: For example, the combined costs of the attack on Dyn in October 2016 amounted to around 115,000 dollars for IoT users.
+In a worst-case scenario, the calculator results in a sum of about 68 million dollars—or about 100 dollars per user—for a DDoS attack involving 600,000 IoT devices.

 The rise of DDoS Attacks